 What you need to register the death

 A death must be registered in the district in which it occurs.
-However, if a death occurred in another district, a declaration can be attested at any register office and forwarded on to the relevant district which will issue all the necessary documents.
+However, if a death occurred in another district, a declaration can be attested at any register office and forwarded on to the district where the death occurred.

 • full name and surname of the deceased